saucelabs/sauce-docs/docs/error-reporting/advanced/coroner/client-getting-started.md

 ### Uploading Snapshots Automatically with `coroner daemon`

-The `coroner daemon` mode allows coroner to continuously monitor a list of folders for snapshot files.
+The `coroner daemon` mode allows coroner to monitor a list of folders for snapshot files continuously.
 Whenever a snapshot is saved to one of these folders, `coroner` will automatically upload it to the object store using a specified token and then remove it.
-This is useful if you have a process that saves snapshots to a central location and you want to automatically upload them.
+It helps if you have a process that saves snapshots to a central location and you want to upload them automatically.

 To configure `daemon` mode, add a section to your `coroner.cf` file called `[daemon]`: